 What is an AE?
-An account executive is the person in the sales team that takes qualified sales leads from the demo stage to the sale closed won stage.
+An account executive is the person in the sales team who takes qualified sales leads from the demo stage to the sale closed won stage.
 They play a key role in deciding which sales leads are actual opportunities, the value of that opportunity, building a relationship with customers and ultimately getting them to sign contracts.
 Account executives have a unique set of skills that includes not just sales skills but also product knowledge and an understanding of what their customer requires.
-This comes in for form of understanding different industries, buying persona’s and how your products and services solve their pain points.
+This comes in for form of understanding different industries, buying persona, and how your products and services solve their pain points.

 When do AE’s start selling in SaaS companies?

-Generally speaking when sales leads ‘sign up’ to the top of a sales pipeline, this may be from signing up for a trial or requesting a call via your website the BDR or SDR in the sales process will be responsible of the first reach out to that lead.
+Generally speaking, when sales leads ‘sign up’ to the top of a sales pipeline, this may be from signing up for a trial or requesting a call via your website the BDR or SDR in the sales process will be responsible for the first reach out to that lead.
 The goal of that first reach out is to qualify if that lead is an appropriate lead to hand to an AE (account executive) or if they are not.

 What sales methodologies do SaaS AE’s use?